MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-get-started.md

 5) Press **Alt+A, Alt+L** to trigger the **AL Go!** command, choose the version to run, and then choose **Microsoft cloud sandbox**.
     > [!NOTE]
     > If you want to change your configuration at a later point in time, choose **Add Configuration** button on the right side, and then choose one of the available options.
-6) Enter the credentials that you provided for the signup.
+6) Enter the credentials that you provided for the sign-up.
 7) Press **Ctrl+F5** to deploy and run the extension on your online sandbox tenant.

 You now have a HelloWorld sample that compiles and runs.
 The JSON files in the project are automatically updated with the settings that allows you to press **Ctrl+F5** to build and deploy the solution.